geoff-project/coi/docs/api/spaces.rst

         (e.g. :class:`~gym.spaces.Box`, :class:`~gym.spaces.Discrete`, etc.),
         and container classes (:class:`~gym.spaces.Tuple` and
         :class:`~gym.spaces.Dict`).
 Note that parametrized probability
-        distributions (through the :meth:`sample()` method), and batching functions (in :class:`gym.vector.VectorEnv`), are only well-defined for instances of spaces provided in gym by default.
+        distributions (through the `sample()` method), and batching functions (in :class:`gym.vector.VectorEnv`), are only well-defined for instances of spaces provided in gym by default.
 Moreover, some implementations of Reinforcement Learning algorithms might not handle custom spaces properly.
 Use custom spaces with care.

     .. method:: contains(x)